0x45z/0x45z.github.io/projects/NetworkIntrusionDetectionProject.md

 ## Evaluation of the Implementation

-The intrusion detection system (IDS) developed in this practical experiment monitors the network traffic of a Microsoft Azure virtual machine (VM) through the use of Azure Network Watcher – which provides the ability to capture packets coming to and from the VM.
+The intrusion detection system (IDS) developed in this practical experiment monitors the network traffic of a Microsoft Azure virtual machine (VM) through the use of Azure Network Watcher – which provides the ability to capture both ingress and egress packets from the VM.
 The packet capture file can then be processed by Suricata – an open-source detection engine using signature-based detection.
 If the signature of a packet matches one in the emerging threats rule set, an alert is raised.
 Elasticsearch - which is a distributed storage, search, and analytics engine - indexes the alerts raised by Suricata, which are then displayed with charts and graphs using Kibana – creating an easy visualisation of the data.
 Analysts can then use the 'discover' tab on Kibana to triage the alerts.

 This IDS/SIEM setup creates a dashboard for a security operations centre (SOC) analyst or network administrator to monitor network traffic and rule violations to determine an appropriate response.
 Other than the Azure network watcher – used to capture the traffic, this setup uses free and open- source tools, therefore making it an ideal IDS setup for a small company, organisation or individual that wants an IDS/SIEM to monitor their network assets.